RealyUniqueName/DateTime/README.md

 DateTime
 ========

 Custom date-time (and date-time arithmetics) implementation for Haxe.
+Does nothing with timezones.

 DateTime is an abstract type on top of Float, so it does not create any objects (unlike standart Haxe Date class) and saves your memory :)